Elsa-Health/model-runtime/README.md

     -   [ ] Support Changing Variables - size, color, elevatedness, etc
 -   [x] Optional Support for uncertainity in the results through sampling of the random variables.
 -   [ ] Support patient assessment results that show exactly what symptom features are not matching or are matching with different degees. (path towards explainability??)
--   [ ] Support weights for each of the symptom features
+-   [x] Support weights for each of the symptom features
 -   [x] Support for age differences in model definitions
 -   [x] Support for sex differences in model definitions

+## Contributing

+Contributions are always welcome!

+Please visit this link for the contribution guidelines: [https://opensource.elsa.health/contribution-guidelines](https://opensource.elsa.health/contribution-guidelines)

+Please adhere to this project's `code of conduct`.

 ## FAQ